Norman Mingo: Biography

 During Mingo's absence, Kelly Freas rendered Neuman for Mad from 1958 to 1962.
 Mingo returned to Mad in 1962 and painted most of its front covers until 1976.
 Most of his Neuman images were a combination of watercolor and acrylics, but he occasionally experimented with different media.
 His last Mad cover appeared on issue #211 (December 1979).
 Mingo produced 97 Mad covers in total, plus over 100 additional cover images for Mad's many reprint Specials and its line of paperbacks.
 He also drew occasional Mad-related assignments for others, such as an Alfred-ized version of beleaguered New York City Mayor Abraham Beame in 1976 for The New York Times.

 Mingo's Mad cover total surpassed Freas' in 1965, and his leading status endured until 2016, when current contributor Mark Fredrickson became the most prolific Mad cover artist with his 98th cover.
 Combining the regular issues (including some back covers), the reprint "MAD Specials" and the paperbacks, Mingo produced more than 200 original covers for Mad.
 Fellow cover artists Jack Rickard and Bob Jones have remarked that Mingo was the only one who could paint the Neuman character perfectly "on model" every time.

 A born-again Christian, Mingo began signing his covers (executed in gouache) with the ichthys beneath his name in 1975, beginning with Mad #174.
-At that time he and his wife Margaret attended the Second Reformed Church in Tarrytown, New York.
+He attended the Second Reformed Church in Tarrytown, New York with his wife Margaret until her death in 1963.

 In contrast to his usual rendering of the definitive Neuman face, Mingo created a dramatic variation in 1979, after the Three Mile Island accident.
 On the back cover of issue #210, with an exaggerated version of the plant's meltdown in the background, Alfred stands in front of cracking cooling towers, sweating and hair standing on end, and abandons his trademark grin for a grimace as he says, "YES...ME WORRY!".

 60 years old when he took his first Mad cover assignment, Mingo was the oldest of the magazine's regulars to make his debut.
 He was also the only veteran of World War I ever to write or draw for Mad, having served three years in the Navy.

 Mingo died on May 8, 1980, after a lengthy illness.